 A content aggregator or encoding house certified by the iTunes Store and authorized to submit iTunes Store packages to the store for sale.
 These partners ensure your content is properly configured and formatted to meet the stringent submission requirements of the iTunes Store.
 They can also provide billing and support services after your video becomes available for sale.

 An alternative audio track in an iTunes Store package that includes voice narration to help visually impaired consumers understand what’s happening onscreen.
 Descriptive audio narration is usually delivered during the natural pauses in dialog or between critical sound elements.
 An iTunes Store package can contain multiple descriptive audio tracks (in multiple languages, for example).

 In Compressor, a group of one or more transcode settings plus a post-transcoding action.
 If you use a destination to transcode a file, one or more new files are created to the setting’s specifications and then an action is automatically performed on the transcoded file.
-For example, the Publish to YouTube destination outputs the source file using the HD 720p QuickTime setting, creating a file optimized for viewing on the web and on mobile devices such as iPad and iPhone.
-After the file is processed, the Publishing to YouTube action automatically posts the output file to your YouTube account.
+For example, the Add to TV Home Videos destination creates a file optimized for viewing on Apple TV.
+After the file is processed, the Add to TV Home Videos action automatically copies the output file to your Home Videos library on Apple TV.

 - display aspect ratio